MaterializeInc/materialize/doc/user/content/transform-data/temporal-filters.md

 Presumably `valid_events` has the property that if you `SELECT` from it you should see the same results as for the time-windowed `SELECT` in the previous section.
 That is 100% true.

 What is also true is that `valid_events` has enough information from you, in the form of the query itself, to maintain only enough historical detail to answer these `SELECT` queries from now onward.
-Once Materialize's `mz_logical_timestamp()` passes a record's `delete_ts` it cannot be seen (at least not through this view), and Materialize can dispose of the event.
+Once Materialize's `mz_now()` passes a record's `delete_ts` it cannot be seen (at least not through this view), and Materialize can dispose of the event.
 The in-memory footprint of `valid_events` stays bounded by the number of records in the system that could still satisfy this constraint (those records that are currently valid, or who may yet become valid in the future).

 While you add to `events`, Materialize collects up the events that are no longer visible, automatically.
 Of course, you can also ***change*** the records in `events`, in case you want to remove some events early, or draw out the `delete_ts` of any record, or replace one event with its next stage (and new `insert_ts` and `delete_ts`).
-If you happen to adjust any fields that interact with `mz_logical_timestamp()` Materialize will update the views appropriately.
+If you happen to adjust any fields that interact with `mz_now()` Materialize will update the views appropriately.

 ## A Brief Example